JCorrDevelopment/Template/README.md

     and replace it with your project name.
 Target files are:
     * `pyproject.toml`
     * main `template/` directory under `src/`
-3. Run `rye sync --update-all` to create a project virtual environment and install all dependencies and tools in up-to-date versions.
+3. Run `rye run setup` to create a project virtual environment and install all dependencies and tools in up-to-date versions.
 4. Update `{your_project_name}/__init__.py` file with document string specifying your project guidelines.
     This information will be used by pdoc to generate main page for your project documentation.